-We briefly talked of Smithy.
-It was him who led us all into sexual knowingness - he was our, father-fucker.
-Zoë informed me that he was now 'where he was always headed', in a Dutch jail, serving a four-year stretch in a soft Utrecht gaol for the 'sexual corruption of a minor'.
-Zoë said she was amazed Smithy didn't make them 'share the rap'.
-The three of them, Zoë, Sandra and Smithy and another girl, a minor, whom she referred to as a 'skinbag runaway coke-head called Ginny' were running a pop-up brothel on the night ferries out of Hull to Rotterdam.
-Zoë sensed there was something up when the ship's tannoy announced as they came into Europort that there would be a delay in disembarkation at Europort due to a police inspection.
-She soon realized it wasn't the usual customs and harbour police but the vice squad boarding their ferry and that meant there was a unwelcoming committee because there couldn't have been any other cause, not to compete with what they got up to on that boat.
-That night there was a report in Rotterdam's Algemeen, but no one in Baytown had heard anything of it although she there were rumours - but the Mail would have had a field day if they'd got hold of it.
+Smithy.
+Our fuck-father.
+He's where he was always headed, serving a four-year stretch in a soft Utrecht gaol for the 'sexual corruption of a minor.
+The three of them, Zoë, Sandra and Smithy and another girl skinbag runaway coke-head called Ginny running a pop-up brothel on the night ferries out of Hull to Rotterdam.
+I sensed there was something up when the ship's tannoy announced as we came into Europort that there was to be a delay in disembarkation at Europort.
+Vice.
+There was a report in Rotterdam's Algemeen, but no one in Baytown has heard anything of it.